Asteraceae: Paleontology and evolutionary processes

 The oldest known fossils of members of Asteraceae are pollen grains from the Late Cretaceous of Antarctica, dated to ~76–66 mya (Campanian to Maastrichtian) and assigned to the extant genus Dasyphyllum.
 Barreda, et al. (2015) estimated that the crown group of Asteraceae evolved at least 85.9 mya (Late Cretaceous, Santonian) with a stem node age of 88–89 mya (Late Cretaceous, Coniacian).

 It is not known whether the precise cause of their great success was the development of the highly specialised capitulum, their ability to store energy as fructans (mainly inulin), which is an advantage in relatively dry zones, or some combination of these and possibly other factors.
 Heterocarpy, or the ability to produce different fruit morphs, has evolved and is common in Asteraceae.
 It allows seeds to be dispersed over varying distances, and each is adapted to different environments, increasing chances of survival.

 Etymology and pronunciation

 The original name Compositae is still valid under the International Code of Nomenclature for algae, fungi, and plants.
-It refers to the "composite" nature of the capitula, which consist of a few or many individual flowers.

 The alternative (as it came later) name Asteraceae (/ˌæstəˈreɪsi, -siˌaɪ, -siˌeɪ, -siˌiː/) comes to international scientific vocabulary from Neo-Latin, from Aster, the type genus, + -aceae, a standardized suffix for plant family names in modern taxonomy.
 This genus name comes from the Classical Latin word aster, "star", which came from Ancient Greek ἀστήρ (astḗr), "star".
 It refers to the star-like form of the inflorescence.

 The vernacular name daisy, widely applied to members of this family, is derived from the Old English name of the daisy (Bellis perennis): dæġes ēaġe, meaning "day's eye".
 This is because the petals open at dawn and close at dusk.